Rates, discounts and monetary transactions

 Preventing having to pay inheritance tax twice if two partners die (almost) simultaneously.

-Or prevent everything from going to the legal heirs of the surviving spouse if two partners die (almost) simultaneously.
+Or prevent everything from going to the legal heirs of the surviving partner if two partners die (almost) simultaneously.

 Testator